HDFC Bank Revises Fixed Deposit Interest Rates

 |7.50

-Fixed deposit interest rates are subject to change from time to time.
-The fixed deposit accounts which have a lock-in period of five or 10 years also offer income tax benefit under Section 80C of the Income Tax Act, 1961.
+The fixed deposit accounts which have a lock-in period of five or 10 years also offer income tax benefit under Section 80C of the Income Tax Act.

 Get Breaking news, live coverage, and Latest News from India and around the world on NDTV.com.
 Catch all the Live TV action on NDTV 24x7 and NDTV India.
 Like us on Facebook or follow us on Twitter and Instagram for latest news and live news updates.